dynatrace-oss/dt-awslayertool/README.md

 `dtlayertool` is an utility to download or clone AWS Lambda Layers or extensions.

+## Installation

+> TODO: Upload to PyPI.

+Download or clone the repository.
+Then run `pip install ./<path to download>`.
+It is recommended that you install to a Python virtual environment (venv) and update the `pip`, `setuptools` and `wheel` packages before.

 ## Usage

     usage: dtlayertool [-h] [-p <aws profile>] {info,pull,clone} ...